 In order to simplify the UX, three basic presets were developed that could be customized in-app.
 When the user arrives home the simple ritual of dropping your keys off on the hub deactivates the alarm - switching from 'away' to 'home'.
 'Sleep' mode can activate automatically at night.
 During 'sleep' the hub reasures the user of it's status with a gentle pulsing of its single LED.

-With Other Forest the aim was to utilize existing infrastructure to offer an environmentally conscious alternative to the disposable wooden chopstick (a product consumed in the billions with an especially harmful material extraction process).
+Utilize existing infrastructure to offer an environmentally conscious alternative to the disposable wooden chopstick – a product consumed in the billions with an especially harmful material extraction process.
 The aluminium beverage can industry is remarkably efficient at re-capturing and re-processing product, with volumes similar to that of the disposable chopstick.
 An opportunity exists to design for this infrastructure, a disposable chopstick that leaves trees in the ground, and utilizes an 'other forest'.

 The beverage can industry is remarkably efficient in the manufacture, recovery and re-use of aluminum.
 75% of all aluminum produced in the U.S. is still in use today.
 Aluminum can be infinitely recycled without loosing any of its mechanical properties.

 Mhín documents time with ambiguity and silence so as to complement the relaxing atmosphere of the home.
 In giving a vague approximation of time, Mhín contrasts the scheduling and rush of our day with a quiet calm.

 Shiro was developed to offer a refined alternative to present offerings in the toothbrush market.
 Shiro is designed to appeal to the modern consumer encompassing clean, simple functionality and whole systems design.